UDC-GAC/MACVETH/README.md

 Building LLVM/Clang from sources [can not be done in-tree](https://llvm.org/docs/CMake.html#quick-start).
 IMHO, I think it is better for your health installing LLVM/Clang (or any other huge framework in general) using repositories.
-Nonetheless, if you find yourself in that extraordinary position (e.g. shared environment without superuser privileges) ensure that you install, at least, `clang` and `clang-tools-extra`.

-Be sure to have LLVM/Clang's libraries in `LIBRARY_PATH` (Linux)
+Nonetheless, if you find yourself in that extraordinary position (e.g., shared environment without superuser privileges) ensure that you install, at least, `clang` and `clang-tools-extra`.
+Be also sure to have LLVM/Clang's libraries in `LIBRARY_PATH` (Linux).

 ## Getting started: